simul/simul.github.io/ref/simul/clouds/CloudRenderer.md

 The Volume Window is a deformed cuboid, its upper and lower surfaces matching the Earth's curvature.
 On the GPU, it is a 3D texture.

 This trueSKY space moves in steps equivalent to one horizontal texel.
-The function BaseCloudRenderer::MoveCloudWindow(x,y) does this.
+The function CloudRenderer::MoveCloudWindow(x,y) does this.
 This should be done when the chosen viewpoint (this is up to you) moves more than a texel in any horizontal direction.
 This way, we need only update the edges as the window moves.